Aligners Vs Veneers

 Veneers are wafer-thin shells made of durable, tooth-colored materials such as ceramic or composite resin, which are permanently bonded to the front surface of a tooth to improve its appearance.
 They can be used to treat and hide minor defects like chips, discoloration, cracks, and misalignments of the teeth, restoring an attractive smile.

-The procedure typically requires a consultation followed by two additional appointments: one for preparation and one for placement.
+The procedure of getting veneers typically requires a consultation followed by two additional appointments: one for preparation and one for placement.
 During the first visit, a dental professional will take impressions of the patient’s teeth so that customized veneers can be made from them.
 On the second visit, a small portion of the enamel from each prepared tooth will be etched, thereby forming a tight bond for permanent adhesion.
 The veneers will then be fixed onto each tooth and properly adjusted until a perfect fit is achieved.

 The advantages of veneers are numerous; these include an improved aesthetic appearance with minimal effort required by the patient in comparison to other alternatives such as braces or crowns that may require months or even years of treatment time.
-As well, since veneers are quite durable and resist staining over time, they provide long-lasting results with minimal maintenance once treatment has been completed.
+Also, since veneers are quite durable and resist staining over time, they provide long-lasting results with minimal maintenance once treatment has been completed.

-Of course, as with most medical treatments, there are certain precautions to consider when having veneers added to your teeth.
+As with most medical treatments, there are certain precautions to consider when having veneers added to your teeth.
 Veneers are a solution to cover up an issue with gaps in the teeth rather than combating the issue itself and because existing enamel needs to be etched off before placement this can cause temporary sensitivity after treatment due to lack of protective coating on the affected area.

 See our article: Teeth Veneers Pros and Cons.